310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

 ## Translation Notes

 <b>(1.)</b> NEW DAYBREAK has no first-person pronouns in the lyrics, so they don’t mention any “I” or “we”.
-Because of this, the “I” and “we” used in the translation is interchangeable depending on the person’s interpretation.
+Because of this, the “I” and “we” used in the translation are interchangeable depending on the person’s interpretation.
 I’ve chosen to mix between the two as Ryuseitai’s development is a lot about five individuals with different backgrounds uniting as one.

 <b>(2.)</b> The “you” in “I’ll sing with you,” “The feelings you gave me,” and “The meteor intersects with you” is clearly mentioned in the song with <em>kimi</em> (a second-person pronoun).